makandra/gurney/README.md

-    -c, --config [CONFIG FILE]       Config file to use -h, --hook                       Run as a git post-receive hook -p, --project-id [PROJECT ID]    Specify project id for api -t, --tmp-dir [TMP DIR]          Temp dir location for cloning when running as a git hook --help
+    -c, --config [CONFIG FILE]       Config file to use -h, --hook                       Run as a git post-receive hook -p, --project-id [PROJECT ID]    Specify project id for api --help
                                      Prints this help
 ```